-To be clear, this includes a full definition of what it is and how you can use it in everyday life with an audio example.
-Together with the useful stuff we sprinkled like slow pronunciation audio, dialogue example, synonym and more!
+You are going to learn everything you want to know about the basic expression "Ça roule".
+More precisely, this includes a full guide of what it is and how to use it in a conversation with an audio example.
+And also the useful things we sprinkled like slow pronunciation audio, dialogue example, synonyms and more!

 "Ça roule" is an informal way to say in French "OK" or "Alright" or "Agreed" depending on context.